 School of Business 7-1-7 Semester Model

-Conestoga's School of Business has adopted a program delivery model that includes a Student Success Week during Week 8 of each semester (Fall, Winter and Spring/ Summer).
-The model applies to all academic semesters and years of programs.
+Conestoga's School of Business has adopted a new program delivery model that includes a Student Success Week during Week 8 of each semester (Fall, Winter and Spring/ Summer).
+The model will be applied to all academic semesters and years of programs.
 Co-op terms and unpaid placements are not affected by this model.

-The inclusion of a Student Success Week in each semester provides students with unscheduled time to complete course work and creates opportunities for earlier and more intensive support for students who may need extra help.
+The inclusion of a Student Success in each semester provides students with unscheduled time to complete course work and creates opportunities for earlier and more intensive support for students who may need extra help.
 In addition, this pause during the semester may help ease transition challenges for first-year students and reduce stress and anxiety by providing a bit more time to relax, catch up on course work, and utilize student services.
-This model enhances student well-being and success.
+We anticipate that the adoption of this new model will enhance student well-being and success.

 Conestoga's Student Services departments will schedule workshops and sessions during Student Success Week for those seeking extra support.